 Week three’s workshop: Using the information we had gathered, we began by discussing the user flows and touchpoints, this was swiftly followed by a mapping exercise that visualised the routes a user may take on their journey through the application.

 Week four’s workshop: After analysing the user research data and highlighting the relationships, we proceeded to investigate how this data could be used to influence the application design and development during the alpha phase.
 Using the information gathered we created a number of user stories that would be used to create the application, a MoSCoW exercise was used which served to justify each of the user stories and place them into a hierarchal list of importance.
 Last but not least, we presented our visual direction research to let everyone get a taste of what the application’s interface could look like.

-Week five’s workshop: By this stage, we were able to present and discuss our independent report containing our analysis, recommendations, and direction for approaching the interface design, the technology to use and security measures that were required.
+Week five’s workshop: By this stage, we were able to present and discuss our independent report containing our analysis, recommendations, and direction for approaching the interface design, the technology stack, the third party services we’ll use and security measures that were required.
 It also included a comprehensive list of user stories that were required to build the MVP and subsequent development phases.